barmstrong/bitcoin-android/README.md

 For best results, install the app while connected to WiFi (it will download some data the first time you launch it).

 Next, get a few coins in your wallet by starting the app and tapping "Request Money".
 From here you can send a request to yourself by email.
-The request will contain your wallet's receive address which you can paste into your desktop client or the [bitcoin faucet](https://freebitcoins.appspot.com/).
+The request will contain your wallet's receive address which you can paste into your desktop client or the [bitcoin faucet](https://freebitcoins.appspot.com/) to add funds to your wallet.

 Usage
 -----